irlnathan/s-assoc-docs/associations2.md

 }  ]
 ```

-> Don't confuse my use of the collection with a collection in MongoDB or a Backbone collection, although they share some similar qualities they are not the same thing.
+> Don't confuse my use of the word collection with a collection in MongoDB or a Backbone collection, although they share some similar qualities they are not the same thing.

 So with my User _model_, I can create, update, find and destroy a new _Record_ in any number of different places in Sails: